LeCAR-Lab/human2humanoid/README.md

 # Motion Retargeting

+[This is a legacy motion retargeting pipeline, we will update it soon.]

 ## AMASS Dataset Preparation
 Download [AMASS Dataset](https://amass.is.tue.mpg.de/index.html) with `SMPL + H G` format and put it under `human2humanoid/data/AMASS/AMASS_Complete/`:
 ```